 Audience

 ChessUp hardware was designed with everyone in mind.
-It doesn’t matter if you are new to chess or a master, young or old – the product was designed for anyone to pick up, play, and learn.
-The same audience would use the app which would enable them to elevate the experience with their hardware by enabling additional capabilities.
+It doesn’t matter if you are new to chess or a master, young or old — the product was designed for anyone to pick up, play, and learn.
+The same audience would use the app to elevate the hardware experience with additional capabilities.

 The Problem

-Creating a companion app for a physical product with specific requirements and constraints which needed to seamlessly integrate and elevate the physical product but not get in the way; but also work on its own and provide engaging learning and gameplay experience if the user didn’t have the physical hardware yet.
+Creating a companion app for a physical product with specific requirements and constraints.
+It needed to integrate seamlessly with the chessboard and elevate the physical product without getting in the way, while also working on its own and providing an engaging learning and gameplay experience if the user didn’t have the hardware yet.

 Approach